 Smoking is prohibited in many hotels ⭐ However, some guests think that as they're in the comfort of their room, there is no need to observe the no-smoke rules.
 You are completely wrong! 🥸

-If smoking is not allowed, it means you should not be smoking in any areas in your room, even inside the toilet!
-The reason for that is that you are not the only one that will use the room 🏆 Although, certain hotels still allow smokers to smoke cigarettes inside their rooms.
+If smoking is not allowed, you should not be smoking in any area of your room, even inside the toilet!
+The reason is that you are not the only one who will use the room 🏆 Although certain hotels still allow smokers to smoke cigarettes inside their rooms.
 Despite this, some guests insist on smoking in non-smoking rooms ⭐

 Shall I tell you a story of a nice family who noticed a funny taste in the drinking water during their stay in the hotel room? 🥸